taboca/CamCanvas-API-/readme.txt

 Roadmap
 ====

+* DONE= Function - ccCameraList -  retrive the camera list string names separated by comma
+* PENDING= Function - ccInit(index) - set the active - if index is passed, it refers to items in the cameralist
-* Cam Gestures - higher level edge/pattern detection
+* PENDING= Cam Gestures - higher level edge/pattern detection
 * More image manipulation samples ( eliminate background, chromakey etc )

 Depends on: